eternal-io/keon/README.md

 KEON is a human readable object notation / serialization format that syntactic similar to Rust and completely supports [Serde's data model](https://serde.rs/data-model.html).

 > [!IMPORTANT]
-> This is not ready for production use, more comprehensive tests are needed, and there is no standard yet.
+>
+> 🚧 This is currently a work in progress and is subject to breaking changes. **Use At Your Own Risk.**

 <details><summary><b>Cheat sheet 📝</b></summary>